TNTwise/Rife-ESRGAN-App-Linux/README.md

 ```

 #TODO <br />
-Destroy done variable when finished, use global done to do this <br />
-Make a check for updates script that will be accessable from GUI, use diff command <br />
-Theme selector works, but is a really bad implementation.
-I'm to tired to fix this shit. <br />
 Clean up GUI, Maybe switch to .pack instead of .grid? <br />
 Make progressbar more accurate  <br />
 Add a default rife version selector. <br />